 Networking hacks part 3 -The networking meeting

-So you have put in the time to make contact with people in your network (see Networking Hacks Part 1) and arranged a time to meet.
+So you have put in the time to make the initial contact with people in your network (see Networking Hacks Part 1) and arranged a time to meet.
 You will want to present your best self so that the person you are meeting feels confident it is worth them spending time to help you.
 You need to be prepared and present a professional but friendly face.
 We recommend you dress as if you were attending an interview, and be punctual.

 If you have a mutual contact who referred you, mention their name and your connection to them.
 And open with a recap the purpose of your meeting e.g. get advice, information and contacts.

 Give yourself an introduction by outlining briefly (3-4 minutes) your background and experience.

 Ask the questions you have prepared.
 Ensure they are targeted to elicit the type of information you need.
 While it is important to establish a rapport, this is not a social visit but a business meeting.
 You may wish to ask your contact about themselves and the career path they followed to get to where they are today.

 Outline your strategy from here and seek their input.

 You may want to take a copy of your resume, and depending on how comfortable you are with how the meeting went, ask them to briefly review it for relevance to the field.
 Leave a copy with them.

 Ask them if they believe there is any other information they can provide you with that you haven’t covered.

 Most importantly ask for the names of people they know who might be a good contact for you to talk with , and make a note of their name and contact phone number.
 Try to get at least two new contact referrals per meeting as this is the best way to expand your network.
 Each time you meet with someone, ask if they know of anyone who could assist you with your research.
 Ask them if they have any other contacts you can speak to.
 The idea is that your network should develop to consist of people who know people, who know people, who know you.
 There will always be a link but the number of your contacts will increase and broaden.